What You Need to Know About Keyword Analysis

-When it comes to marketing your business or organization on the internet, few goals are as important as showing up on page 1 in Google search results for keywords that are relevant to your product or service.
+When it comes to marketing your business or organization on the internet, showing up on page 1 in Google for keywords that are relevant to your product or service.
 But what are the keywords you should be focusing on?
 This is the question that a solid keyword analysis for SEO will answer.

 Most of us can think of some target keywords for our business or organization quite easily.
 But are they the most popular terms for your product or service?
 Sometimes the keywords we use most often to describe our business are not the most popular terms for search.
 It’s important to understand what keywords people are using most often to find your product or service and provide adequate keywords support on your site.

 There are some free tools available to help with a keyword analysis including Google’s Keyword Planner and Wordtracker.
 Google’s Keyword Planner requires you to create an Adwords account but you don’t have to spend any money.
 It’s worth it because their tool provides a lot of related keyword suggestions along with search volume information.
 Wordtracker also requires you to create an account and provides a decent amount of information for free.

 If your business or organization serves a localized market, you need to consider geographical keywords.
 For example, if you sell shoes in Santa Rosa, you would want to rank well for “shoe stores in Santa Rosa” and may not be as concerned with “shoe stores in Dallas”.
 For geographical keywords, you want to consider your serving area, based primarily on population.
 Make a list of the towns, cities and regions you serve and determine which geographical keywords are used most often for search.
-A good keyword analysis will provide search volumes for your region that you can then factor into your SEO plans.
+A good keyword analysis will provide search volumes for your region that you can then factor into your local SEO plans.

 Long Tail Keywords